solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

 - If the Function App works locally, but fails in the cloud, ensure that the Azure environment is configured properly:
   - The `requirements.txt` file must reference the PostgreSQL Python connector
   - The Flexible Server instance must provide access to all Azure resources
-  - The Azure Function Apps instance must be using extension version `4`, as that is the what the local core tools support
+  - The Azure Function Apps instance must be using extension version `4`, as that is what the local core tools support